ezEngine/docs/docs/scenes/gizmos.md

 When the *Translate*, *Rotate* or *Scale* gizmo is active, holding `LMB` and moving the mouse will modify objects.
 The perspective of the selected [view](../editor/editor-views.md) (top-down, front, right) determines along which axis the object will be translated or rotated (always in global space). *Scale* will always be uniform.

+> **Note:**
+>
+> The 3D gizmos are not displayed in orthographic views, just left-clicking anywhere in the view will perform the selected action.

 ## Snap Settings

 Press `End` or the respective icon from the toolbar to open the snap settings: